forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: We fixed some under-the-hood bugs.
+* FIX: The `sf deploy|retrieve metadata` commands now support the MarketingAppExtension metadata type.

 ## 7.166.1 (Sept 1, 2022) [stable]